-Heat Mitigation Trial - Currently completing zones 3, 4 and 5
+Heat Mitigation Trial - Zones 1 to 5

 The Northern Territory Government is trialling a series of initiatives that will help reduce the impact of heat in our tropical city and rejuvenate Darwin’s CBD.